hetrox8/Decode-Message/README.md

 ## Getting Started

-This repository includes files with plain Ruby:
+This repository includes files with plain SQL that can be used to recreate a database:

+- Use [schema_based_on_diagram.sql](./schema.sql) to create all tables.

 <a name="readme-top"></a>